serafinomb/docker-compose-laravel/README.md

 You should be able to view your laravel project at http://localhost or at http://VIRTUAL_HOST

-### 1. Run multiple applications
+### 1. Running multiple applications
-I've not tested this deeply but this should allow us to have multiple nxing-app running at the same time, with different virtual hosts, allowing us to have multiple applications with different domains.
+As of right now it's not possible to run multiple Laravel applications at the same time.
+Even if we can specify a custom hostname for each of them, the database host and database name is still shared accross all the instances.
+It can be fixed but I've not had the time nor the need to do so.
+Run the following commands to be able to specify a custom hostname for your application (for example project-name.client.localhost):

 ```
 $ docker network create nginx-proxy